kylefmohr/pysky/README.md

 ### Creating Posts

-A simple API for creating posts is provided for convenience, but it could also be done through the `bsky.post` method as shown above.
+A simple API for creating posts is provided for convenience, but it could also be done fully through the `bsky.post` method as shown above.

 ```python
 import pysky